Image

 A Study of Sacituzumab Tirumotecan (MK-2870) as a Single Agent and in Combination With Pembrolizumab (MK-3475) Versus Treatment of Physician's Choice in Participants With HR+/HER2- Unresectable Locally Advanced or Metastatic Breast Cancer (MK-2870-010)

-Exploring different treatments for advanced HR+/HER2- breast cancer.
+Exploring new treatments for advanced breast cancer in a clinical trial.

 Recruiting